howisonlab/softcite-dataset/code/corpus/Readme.md

 ### Adding the Softcite annotations into the JSON lossy format

-Install the dependency for sentence segmentation (using the pragmatic-segmenter port to Python, https://github.com/diasks2/pragmatic_segmenter), use:
+Install the dependency for sentence segmentation (using pysbd, a pragmatic-segmenter port to Python, see https://github.com/diasks2/pragmatic_segmenter) and for string distance (`textdistance` package):

 > pip3 install -r requirements.txt